zuestmedia/zmplugin/readme.txt

 To install ZMPlugin, navigate to WordPress Dashboard >> Plugins >> Add New.
 Then type "ZMPlugin" in the search box, click install and activate.

 == Changelog ===

+= 1.0.27 =
+* Update: Tested up to WordPress 6.4
+* Update: UIKIT CSS & JS to 3.17.10
+* Fix: UpdateAPI to wp

 = 1.0.26 =
 * Update: UIKIT CSS & JS to  3.16.26